KatAshLey/program_basics/git_basics.md

 select add readme
 gitignore template python

-code > HTTPS > copy link
+code >> HTTPS >> copy link

-vs code
+# in vs code
 open folder where you want to copy repository to

-git clone [link] = pulls repository to local, also creates new folder in current directory.  make sure you are not creating this in a current repository
+# pulls repository to local, also creates new folder in current directory.  make sure you are not creating this in a current repository
+git clone [link]

-cd [repository_name] = make sure to move into the repository after creating cloning it
+# make sure to move into the repository after creating cloning it
+cd [repository_name]

-code . = opens new window in vscode using the repository created
+# opens new window in vscode using the repository created
+code .

-git push = to push files to remote, must add and commit before pushing
+# push files to remote/web, must add and commit before pushing
+git push

+# pulls files down to local/ your computer
 git pull request